 Mhairi Dawson, Research and Development Manager, Barenbrug, “Barenbrug have worked with the Newton Rigg team for a number of years aiming to increase productivity and efficiency from the grass as part of their whole enterprise.
 With grassland making up 70% of the UK’s agricultural area, we are delighted to be able to share our knowledge with other forward thinking grassland farmers.
 We aim to inspire even small changes which can have significant results as part of this excellent technical event.”

-Mark Holliday, Marketing Manager, Ruminant Nutritionist at Carrs Billington Agriculture said, “Carrs Billington is proud to be associated with Newton Rigg College, the execptional management standards on this dairy unit produce a combination of high milk yields and milk soilds to help maximise the potential offered by their Arla contract.
-Production is achievd efficiently with optimum use of the quality home produced forages.”
+Mark Holliday, Marketing Manager, Ruminant Nutritionist at Carrs Billington Agriculture said, “Carrs Billington is proud to be associated with Newton Rigg College, the exceptional management standards on this dairy unit produce a combination of high milk yields and milk soilds to help maximise the potential offered by their Arla contract.
+Production is achieved efficiently with optimum use of the quality home produced forages.”

 Dr. George Fisher, Head of Marketing, CF Fertilisers UK Ltd., said “CF Fertilisers have been involved in a trial programme at Newton Rigg which has revealed the need for Sulphur in grassland, even at first cut, with response of over 1t DM/ha in silage.
 We are delighted to be involved with this open day and share this valuable work with farmers, which helps their profitability and sustains their business and the environment they farm in.”